255kb/stwg/README.md

 It can be used to generate small websites with simple pages and simple blogging structure.

-It is NOT a fancy-hype-single-page-application-made-with-React-and-Redux.
-You can still add fancy JS to your pages if you want.
+It is NOT a fancy-hype-single-page-application-made-with-Webpack-React-and-Redux.
+But you can still add fancy JS to your pages if you want.

 It has been designed with productivity in mind, to publish really quickly small websites.
 So, I throwed away all non necessary features: themes, plugins, etc.
 But it is small, fast (of course), crawlable and easy to host on free static hosting services like Firebase (for more free static hosting providers you can have a look [here](https://github.com/255kb/stack-on-a-budget/blob/master/pages/static-app-hosting.md)).